-In the recent years, the use of scientific methods to help the restoration of artifacts is attracting much interest [1]-[4].
-On one hand, as testified by the increasing number of recent publications regarding 3D documentation and reconstruction [5], the use of software and techniques to reconstruct digital models of the artifacts has grown significantly in order to provide useful tools for conservation, cultural heritage documentation as well as integration of scientific analysis and results.
-In particular, the possibility to generate very accurate and detailed 2D/3D digital models from imagery is a great opportunity and several tools are available.
-On the other hand, X-ray fluorescence (XRF) spectroscopy represents a well-established, rapid and simple to be used non-destructive method that allows the elemental composition of pigmenting agents of decorated surfaces to be determined [6]-[9].
-It is very often used in conjunction with another versatile technique, i.e. Raman spectroscopy, in order to achieve, always in non-destructive way, the molecular composition of pigments, that becomes mandatory especially when dealing with pigments of similar atomic composition, and/or mixtures of pigments that are difficult to be disentangled.
-Their combined use allows to answer to several questions related to provenance, dating, and manufacture technology of a variety of findings [10].
+In recent years, the use of scientific methods to help with the restoration of artifacts has attracted a great deal of interest [1]-[4].
+Here, as testified by the increasing number of recent publications related to three-dimensional (3D) documentation and reconstruction [5], the use of software and various techniques to reconstruct digital models of the artifacts has grown significantly in view of providing useful tools for conservation and cultural heritage documentation, as well as the integration of scientific analysis and results.
+Specifically, the possibility of generating highly accurate and detailed 2D/3D digital models from existing imagery presents a great opportunity for analysis, with various applicable tools available.
+Meanwhile, X-ray fluorescence (XRF) spectroscopy represents a well-established, rapid and simple to use non-destructive method that allows for determining the elemental composition of the pigmenting agents of decorated surfaces [6]-[9].
+This technique is often used in conjunction with another versatile technique, namely, Raman spectroscopy, to achieve the molecular composition of pigments in a non-destructive manner, which is mandatory, especially when dealing with pigments of similar atomic composition and/or mixtures of pigments that are difficult to disentangle.
+The combined use of these two techniques allows for addressing various questions related to provenance, dating, and the manufacturing technology behind a variety of findings [10].

-Furthermore, in the case of precious, large paintings, any sampling in public collections is discouraged by curators and conservators.
-As a consequence, in situ approach, that requires the spectrometer to be carried onto the historical-artistic context, is strongly recommended.
+Furthermore, in the case of large valuable paintings held in public collections, any form of sampling is discouraged by the curators and conservators.
+As such, an in-situ approach that requires the spectrometric investigation to be extended into the historical/artistic context is strongly recommended.

-In this paper, we present the main results obtained from three different approaches, namely digital photogrammetry, portable XRF and Raman spectroscopies, in order to help the restoration of the titular painting entitled The Conversion of St Paul, located above the main altar at St Paul’s Cathedral in Mdina (Malta) [11]Figure 1.
-Author of this grand canvas, which measures 533 cm x 310 cm, is Mattia Preti, il Cavaliere Calabrese.
-Preti worked on this masterpiece in 1682, commissioned to execute this painting by the bishop of Malta, the Catalan Miguel Jeronimo de Molina y Aragonès, member of the Knights of the Order of Malta, whose coat-of-arms appears painted on the column of the right-hand side of the painting.
+In this paper, we present the main results obtained via three different approaches, namely, digital photogrammetry, portable XRF spectroscopy, and Raman spectroscopy, all of which were used to help with the restoration of the titular painting entitled The Conversion of St Paul, which is located above the main altar at St Paul’s Cathedral in Mdina, Malta (Figure 1) [11].
+The author of this grand canvas, which measures 533 × 310 cm, was Mattia Preti, known as il Cavaliere Calabrese.
+Preti worked on this masterpiece in 1682 having been commissioned to execute the painting by the bishop of Malta, the Catalan Miguel Jeronimo de Molina y Aragonès, a member of the Knights of the Order of Malta, whose coat-of-arms is painted on the column of the right-hand side of the painting.